amoschoomy/EmulatedCovidTestSystem/README.md

 ## Compilation

-1) Clone repository to Android Studio
+1) Clone models.repository to Android Studio
 2) Add your API key to a Android resource file inside (`app/src/main/res/values`)
 3) Run the project in Android Studio